kiranmadanwad/email-search/README.md

 sql
 SELECT * FROM email_records WHERE domain = 'example.com' LIMIT 10;
 ```
+**Partitioning Strategy**:

-Partitioning Strategy: domain-based partitioning.
+- domain-based partitioning.
 Each unique email domain will be a partition key, and all email records for that domain will be stored together within that partition.

 Data Model:
 ```